Jaybit0/JtexCore/doc/readme.md

 ### Block math mode

-The block math mode is indicated by `--m`, followed by curly brackets.
+The block math mode is indicated by `--m` or `--math`, followed by curly brackets.
 The converter interprets the input and converts it to a an align* environment in LaTeX.
 The expression
 ```
 --m{
     x &= (3/2)^2\\